evangelosmeklis/mvcp/README.md

 **MVCP** introduces a unified and human-readable system for agent iteration tracking, enabling rollback, auditing, and collaboration.
 It serves as a thin layer on top of Git, making it perfect for AI agent workflows.

+# TODO:
+MVCP should also server as a tool which multiple agents will use when they work towards a common goal like building a repo autonomously

 ## 📦 Installation

 ```bash